funnbot/deya_notes/Features/Bug Catching.md

 # Context
-Entomologist that lives in the village wants to expand their collection of live specimens and requests help from the #PC in exchange for bugs the entomologist will give varying sums of money or e
+Entomologist that lives in the village wants to expand their collection of live specimens and requests help from the #PC in exchange for bugs the entomologist will give varying sums of money or even prizes to entice the player to continue catching rather than just for the sake of it.
+Bugs if duplicates can also be sold for gold furthering #PC wealth
 ## Hypothesis
 What is the impact this feature is going to have on the player?
 How does it link to your design pillars?
 ## Measuring success